Refinitiv/refinitiv-ui/documents/src/pages/elements/time-picker.md

 ::

 ### Custom validation
-To customize validation, you require to set `custom-validation` attribute to disable build-in input validation.
-Moreover, you have responsible to manage error state of element base on your validation criteria.
+For advance use cases, default validation and error state of the field can be overridden.
+To do this, make sure that `custom-validation` is set, then validate with your customised validation logic and update error property accordingly.

 ::
 ```javascript